mliang1825/CS123/README.md

 vocab.txt - 60000-word vocabulary used as the basis for the columns in the matrix

-percents_viz.html - Visualizationo in percents.
+percents_viz.html - Visualization in percents.

 reviews_index.csv - Index file indicating the row within the matrix, the product id, and the reviewerid